Cognitive Behavioural Therapy

 CBT Behaviour Therapy Techniques We Employ

 Your Cognitive Behavioural therapist will help you to look and improve your current state of mind.
 Any distortions in your thinking are identified and new practices implemented.
 The therapist will try new ways to improve your thought process and behaviour around your issues based on logic and realism.
 You then practice these techniques and normalise that approach within yourself.

 Cognitive therapy will help you foster positive thinking which will raise your self esteem and build resiliency so your fear, despair, shame or helplessness lessens.

 CBT For Anxiety

-CBT is effective for dealing with the thinking aspect of Anxiety.
-Clients are taught with a CBT approach how to intervene in their thought spirals and disarm them before they hijack their mental state and send them into an overwhelm.
+Cognitive Therapy is an effective treatment for dealing with the thinking aspect of Anxiety.
+Your counsellor will teach you how to intervene in your thought spirals.
+You will be able disarm them before they hijack your mental state and send you into overwhelm.

 CBT For Depression

 CBT is effective for dealing with your negative moods and the associated thinking aspect of Depression.
 You will be taught with a CBT approach how to challenge your negative thinking and how it links to overall pessimism and dark moods.
 You can find out more about targeted depression therapy and treatment options here.

 When you feel depressed, you carry a lot of unprocessed anger and resentment.
 At the Energetics Institute in Perth, we also help you express dynamically your depressed negative self.
 After that emotional release, we use a CBT approach to examine the nature of your thoughts and feelings.
 That will help you arrive at a more positive and realistic place within yourself.
 CBT is then used to reinforce your new realisation and rewire you so you feel more positive.